transloadit/uppy/website/src/docs/xhrupload.md

 },
 ...
 ```
-You may also supply a function that returns a hash with the data to be included for each file.
+You may alternatively supply a function that returns a hash with the data to be included for each file.
 ```js
 ...
 data: (file) => {